the-road-to-javascript/the-road-to-javascript/manuscript/javascript-fundamentals-three/index.md

 # leanpub-end-insert
 ~~~~~~~

 The built-in `map()` method matches perfectly for this transformation, because it allows one to map one array to a new array by performing an operation for each item in the list.
 Last but not least, as a cherry on top, you could make this utilty reusable for other stakeholders in a larger application by putting it into a function.
+I leave this as an exercise to you here.

 Finally you have your finished solution for the problem.
 You are a problem solver now!
 In this section, we solved a problem by breaking it down into smaller problems.
-First, we projected a complex problem space on a simpler problem space (meaning in this case: operating on a string rather than an array).
+First, we projected a complex problem space on a simpler problem space (meaning in this case: operating on a string rather than an array of strings).
 Then we approached the simpler problem step by step by breaking it down into a sequence of problems and refactored our final solution into a more condensed version without going overboard with the refactoring.
 Last, we projected the simpler problem onto the more complex problem again by just using our previous solution within a loop for the array.
 After all, even though this section didn't teach you much new about JavaScript itself, I hope it gave you a good impression on how to solve problems as a day to day developer.

 ### Exercises: